dalehenrich/gsApplicationTools/docs/gettingStarted.md

 the repository.*
 - *It makes visible to you any new or modified objects that have been committed by other users in an up-to-date view of the repository.*

 ---

+###GemBuilder for C

+**Excerpted from [GemBuilder for C for GemStone/S 64 Bit][3], Section 1**

+---
+*GemBuilder for C is a set of C functions that provide your C application with complete access to a GemStone repository and its pr ogramming language, GemS tone Smalltalk.
+The
+GemStone object server contains your schema
+(class definitions) and
+objects (instances of
+those classes), while your C
+program provides the user in
+terface for your GemStone
+application.
+The GemBuilder functions allo w your C program to access the GemStone repository either through structural access (the C model) or by sending messages (the Smalltalk model).*

+---